sakra/Tunnel/MANUAL.md

 Troubleshooting
 ---------------

+First, double check that the Tunnel scripts are correctly installed on both the local front end and on the remote kernel machine.

 If connecting to the remote kernel from the *Mathematica* front end with Tunnel does not succeed, it is a good idea to check if a remote *Mathematica* kernel can be launched from the command line.